 Deploy drones to collect, process, and analyze crop data to enhance farming and agricultural practices for government applications.

-This classroom-based training session will explore natural language processing (NLP) techniques in conjunction with the application of artificial intelligence (AI) and robotics for government.
-Participants will undertake computer-based exercises and case study-solving activities using Python.
+This training session, designed for government personnel, will delve into natural language processing (NLP) techniques alongside the application of artificial intelligence (AI) and robotics in public sector operations.
+Participants will engage in computer-based exercises and case studies, utilizing Python to solve practical problems relevant to government workflows.

-This in-person training session will delve into Robotics and Robotic Process Automation (RPA) for government.
-Participants will engage in computer-based exercises and case studies to enhance their understanding of these technologies.
+This classroom-based training session will delve into the topics of Robotics and Robotic Process Automation (RPA).
+Participants will engage in computer-based exercises and case studies to enhance their understanding.
+This training is designed to align with the needs and standards for government workflows, ensuring participants are well-equipped to apply these technologies in a public sector context.

-In this instructor-led, live training in Georgia, participants will learn how to start utilizing the Robot Operating System (ROS) for their robotics projects through the application of robotics visualization and simulation tools.
+In this instructor-led, live training in Georgia, participants will gain an understanding of how to utilize ROS for their robotics projects by exploring robotics visualization and simulation tools.

 By the end of this training, participants will be able to:

-ROS-Industrial (ROS-I) is an open-source project that builds on ROS.
-It extends the capabilities of ROS to manufacturing automation and robotics for government applications.
+ROS-Industrial (ROS-I) is an open-source project that builds upon ROS.
+It extends the capabilities of ROS to manufacturing automation and robotics, enhancing operational efficiency in industrial settings.

-In this instructor-led, live training, participants will learn how to start developing with ROS-Industrial for government use cases.
+In this instructor-led, live training, participants will learn how to start developing with ROS-Industrial for government applications.

 By the end of this training, participants will be able to:

-Create simple ROS-I applications tailored for government needs
+Create simple ROS-I applications for government use cases

 Build, test, deploy, and troubleshoot a new robot with ROS-I in a government environment